 1. Scope and boundaries

 This document defines the mnestome: the data structure that holds the set of all active mnests and governs their lifecycle.
-It is the third of three canonical docs introduced by the Dialogue on executors and distributed memory (24 April 2026), and it is a new concept: the previous microdesign did not have it.
 Technically it is a weighted directed graph persisted in SQLite; ontologically it is Metnos's relational memory — what it remembers having done together.

 Boundaries